 Vietnam War Sites: Ho Chi Minh City and Areas Around (1)

-Vietnam War is long-gone, however still do you see what had happened in the past in the breathe of Vietnamese modern life, with a brighter view and added many unique cultural aspects.
-Like a phoenix rising from the ashes, Vietnam has not only much more developed and became one of the hottest travel destinations over the world, but also known how to get the most out of its past to add values to the national tourism industry.
+Vietnam War is long-gone, however, still, do you see what had happened in the past in the breath of Vietnamese modern life, with a brighter view and added many unique cultural aspects.
+Like a phoenix rising from the ashes, Vietnam has not only much more developed and became one of the hottest travel destinations over the world but also known how to get the most out of its past to add values to the national tourism industry.

-Number of travelers come to Vietnam with the intention of discovering its war sites and old battlefields.
-Whether you are a history buff, or just your curiosity, these historic war sites may be of your interest.
+The number of travelers comes to Vietnam with the intention of discovering its war sites and old battlefields.
+Whether you are a history buff or just your curiosity, these historic war sites may be of your interest.

 Inside Ho Chi Minh City

 War Remnants Museum

 The artifacts of this museum may make you visit uncomfortable, but after all, they help us realize how fortunate to enjoy life in peace.

 Reunification Palace (formerly known as Independence Palace) has stayed in the mind of many generations of not only Vietnamese but also foreigners, like a symbol of Saigon (Ho Chi Minh city).
 It is known as the famous historical witness which passed through the two fierce wars against the French and American colonists, served as an administrative and logistical center in the past.
 The palace is also considered as a marked end to the war, just like the fall of Berlin Wall, as the North Vietnamese tank crashed its gates on April 30th, 1975.